Fort Bragg

 5) Where should we live if stationed at Fort Bragg?

-Off Fort Bragg, you’ll likely get more square footage for your rent or mortgage payments, depending on the type of property you choose.
-All housing types are available from apartments to single and multi-family homes.
-Urban, suburban, and country style living have ample choices.
+Off-post, there's a chance of getting more square footage for rent or mortgage payments.
+All housing types are available, from apartments to single and multi-family homes.
+Urban, suburban, and country-style living have ample choices.

 Base Location and Information

-Fort Bragg is one of the military’s largest installations, with one of the largest populations.
-This is reflected in the traffic and life patterns across the base and within surrounding cities.
-Fort Bragg’s amenities are plentiful: 34 restaurants, 15 medical clinics, 11 churches, 13 fitness outlets, an ice rink, campground, library, hotels, and movie theaters.
+Fort Bragg is one of the military’s largest installations with one of the largest populations.
+This is reflected in the traffic patterns across the base and within surrounding cities.
+Fort Bragg’s amenities are plentiful: 34 restaurants, 15 medical clinics, 11 churches, 13 fitness outlets, an ice rink, a campground, a library, hotels, and movie theaters.
 There are two very large commissaries, North and South Post, and the CDC system operates 12 facilities.

 Arrival Lodging